shlomif/my-real-person-fan-fiction/README.md

 ## JK Roling vs. Me

-I want to become the next big writer, but I want to remain writing for fun, publishing for free on my site under Creative Commons licences, and writing mostly fanfic or even real person fiction.
+I want to become the next big writer, but I want to remain writing for fun, publishing for free [on my site](https://www.shlomifish.org/) under Creative Commons licences, and writing mostly fanfic or even real person fiction.
 People feel sorry for JK Roling for being a professional, despite her being a millionaire.

-But people either love my work, respect me or even think I'm prepostorous or blasphemous (which [indicates I may be right](http://shlomifishswiki.branchable.com/Encourage_criticism_and_try_to_get_offended/) ).
+But people either love my work, respect me or even think I'm preposterous or blasphemous (which [indicates I may be right](http://shlomifishswiki.branchable.com/Encourage_criticism_and_try_to_get_offended/) ).
 People would cringe at reading the Harry Potter books now ("TL;DR") but many